 - Good peripheral, far and near vision, with the ability to shift focus and the ability to distinguish colors accurately is required.
 Proper prescription safety glasses are recommended for students with prescription lenses.

-- Student should supply properly fitting work clothes, steel toe or reinforced toe work boots.
-Student’s should be prepared and dressed appropriately for working in inclement weather.
+- Students will supply properly fitting work clothes, steel toe or reinforced toe work boots.
+Students will be prepared and dressed appropriately for working in inclement weather.

 - Ability to wear hearing protection and communicate verbally in noisy environments while wearing required personal protective equipment such as respirators, hoods, hard hats and face shields.